 The thermostat location has an important effect on the operation of your boiler system.
-BE SURE TO FOLLOW THE INSTRUCTIONS INCLUDED WITH YOUR THERMOSTAT Locate the thermostat about five feet above the floor on an inside wall.
+BE SURE TO FOLLOW THE INSTRUCTIONS INCLUDED WITH YOUR THERMOSTAT.
+Locate the thermostat about five feet (5') above the floor on an inside wall.
 It may be mounted directly on the wall or on a vertically mounted outlet box.
-It should be sensing average room temperature, so avoid the following:
+It should be sensing average room temperature.

 THERMOSTAT LOCATIONS TO AVOID

 DEAD SPOTS HOT SPOTS COLD SPOTS

-Concealed pipes Concealed
+5 Concealed pipes Concealed pipes

-Behind doors Fireplace pipes or ducts
+Behind doors Fireplace or ducts

 TV sets Stairwells - drafts

 Radios Doors - drafts

-Corners & alcoves Lamps Unheated
+Corners & Lamps

-Direct sunlight room on other
+alcoves Direct sunlight Unheated room on other side of wall

-Kitchens side of wall
+Kitchens

-Set heat anticipator at .2 amps, the 24 volt thermostat connects to aquastat terminals T and T.
+Set heat anticipator at .2 amps.
+The 24 volt thermostat connects to aquastat terminals T and T.